Included in this post are the link to his video testimony, the transcript of the video, and my embedded comments.

 There is nothing faithless about a man who has to get a pacemaker.
 If you need one, get one.
 I consider this instrument to be God’s healing too, through his giving wisdom to humans to invent it.
 I’m glad Copeland got one.

-And the goal here is not to take cheap shots but to analyze his teaching in relation to the results.
+And the goal here is not to take cheap shots but to analyze his teaching in relation to these new developments.

 For several decades this eighty+ year-old ultra-Word-of-Faith leader taught that we could confess our way to healing, if we just had enough faith.
-We could create our healing with our words.
+We could create our healing and even new worlds with our words.

 No compassion.
 Zero.